tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 make cards for words such as `御璽` or `国璽` and learn all of them at the same time.

+## Deleting and suspending cards

+There are several articles on the AJATT site where Khatz fiercely recommends deleting cards.

+> Delete.
+For happiness, for hygiene, for the smell, for sanity, for fun.

+> Get rid of anything even remotely sucky.
+> Delete.
+Delete.
+Delete.
+Don’t worry.
+You obviously don’t need them.

+This advice was later copied by many methods that derived from AJATT.

+There are situations when it makes sense to *pull a card out of the review queue*:

+* You can't seem to remember a card.
+* A card is too hard or too easy.
+* It takes too much time to rep.
+* You mined it thinking it was a `1T` card and turns out it's not.

+Preemptively getting rid of cards that have a potential to become leeches or cards that are too complicated and waste your time is a valuable technique that's going to help you avoid getting overwhelmed with the SRS in the long run.

+However, I advice you to **be careful** with deletions.
+It's way harder to restore a deleted card than bring back a suspended one.
+Suspend cards instead.
+If you change your mind, put the card back into the rotation and try to learn it again.

 ## Get the AJT Flexible Grading add-on

 AJT Flexible Grading comes with three important features: